zagortenay333/cronomix/README.md

 ### Fullscreen Interface

-This applet has a fullscreen interface, which can be used to control a corresponding section as well as replace regular notifications.
+This extension has a fullscreen interface, which can be used to control a corresponding section as well as replace regular notifications.

 The interface has multi-monitor support, and it can be opened _(and brought into focus)_ via a keyboard shortcut.

-When inside the interface some keyboard shortcuts are available.
+When in fullscreen, some keyboard shortcuts are available.

 **All:**